Tackling GNARLy Problems: Graph Neural Algorithmic Reasoning Reimagined through Reinforcement Learning: Neural Algorithmic Reasoning as RL

 \subsection{MDP Formulation}

 We define a graph algorithm MDP $\MDP_\Algorithm$ that models the execution of an algorithm $\Algorithm$ on a graph $\Graph = (\Nodes, \Edges)$.
-The input to $\Algorithm$ can be described using sets of node, edge, and graph features in the input space $\inputspace$.
-During execution, the algorithm modifies additional sets of node, edge, and graph features in the state space $\featurespace$ at each step.
-In NAR, $\inputspace$ and $\featurespace$ correspond to the input probes and hint probes respectively.
-We assume that the output of the algorithm corresponds to some subset of $\featurespace$.
+The algorithm operates over \textit{input features} from an input space $\inputspace$, which describe the problem instance, and \textit{state features} from a feature space $\featurespace$, which represent the algorithm's internal state, and are modified during execution.
+Additionally, each feature can be assigned to a \textit{location}: node, edge, or graph.
+In NAR, $\inputspace$ and $\featurespace$ correspond to the input probes and hint probes, respectively.
+We assume that the output of the algorithm corresponds to a subset of the state features.

-In general, a graph algorithm is naturally framed as a sequential selection of nodes or edges, upon which an operation is applied.
-Aligning this concept with the MDP action, we consider the core action of $\MDP_\Algorithm$ to be the selection of a node $v \in \Nodes$.
-If a graph algorithm operates over edges, the edge can be constructed by selecting nodes in two consecutive \textit{phases}.
-Accordingly, we define a graph feature in each state of $\MDP_\Algorithm$ which reflects the current phase $p$ of the action selection.
-The maximum number of phases $\phases$ is given by the problem, with values of 1, 2, and 3 corresponding to algorithms operating on nodes, edges, and triangles respectively.
-To satisfy the Markov property, we define a set of node state features $\prev_p$, representing whether a node was selected in phase $p$.